-- Faceless Manipulator and Prince Taldaram summon the targets of Carnivorous Cube when they die if they copied it.
+- Faceless Manipulator and Prince Taldaram (this build doesn’t run it, but he’s a viable option) summon the targets of Carnivorous Cube when they die if they copied it.
 If they copy a Doomguard, Bloodreaver Gul'dan is that much more likely to summon additional Doomguards when played.
 Also keep in mind that while targeting Carnivorous Cube is their intended purpose, they can also target opposing minions such as The Lich King.

 - Carnivorous Cube is a great way to punish your opponent for playing Doomsayer.

 Although Despicable Dreadlord and Vulgar Homunculus are excellent cards that otherwise have good synergy with the deck, you can’t include them because they derail your consistency with Possessed Lackey, Skull of the Man'ari and most importantly Bloodreaver Gul'dan.
-You really want Gul’dan to summon as many Doomguards as possible to end the game, so much so that I’ve experimented with lists that only run one Voidlord (the jury is still out on whether or not that’s a good idea).
+You really want Gul’dan to summon as many Doomguards as possible to end the game.

 - Siphon Soul and Twisting Nether – These cards are often run in Cube-based Warlock decks, and there’s nothing wrong with them.
 They are absent from this list to make room for Faceless Manipulator and Mountain Giant, so if you don’t have or don’t want to run that package these are good choices to replace them with.